It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - In Shakespeare's day it was very common for writers to rewrite well known stories, telling the same tales over and over with variation.
 Novelty wasn't exactly prized in art.
 As a result, many of Shakespeare's plays are based on other stories and/or plays.

 - The famous quote from Twelfth Night, "some are born great, some achieve greatness, and some have greatness thrust upon 'em" is a parody of Matthew 19:12: "For there are some eunuchs, which were so borne of their mothers belly: and there be some eunuchs, which be gelded by men: and there be some eunuchs, which have gelded themselves for the kingdom of Heaven."
 (From the Geneva Bible, a modernized version of the translation Shakespeare would be most likely to have read, omitting the annotations telling to take it metaphorically.)
 Between the Squick of this verse and Shakespeare's importance, the first quote has become far more familiar than the second.

-- And many people associate it with Joseph Heller's Catch Twenty Two rather than Shakespeare.
+- And many people associate it with Joseph Heller's Catch-22 (his version substituting "mediocre" and "mediocrity" for "great" and "greatness" respectively) rather than Shakespeare.

 - Even certain video games are old enough to fall into this trope.
 For example: Brian Clevinger's 8-Bit Theater has permanently altered how Black Mage from Final Fantasy is perceived.
 Also, Clevinger recast the White Mage as The Chick in everyone's minds, even though the original character had Ambiguous Gender.
 Clevinger didn't alter their personalities, he created ones where there were none in the first place.
 Originally, one must assume, the player was supposed to fill in the characters themselves, making Final Fantasy 1 a very lonely place.